Ships / Boats

 Vessel Operations Offshore

-Out in the North Sea, the Norwind Storm support vessel takes position beneath the setting sun, a steady presence against the rolling water.
-These iPhone images capture both the vessel itself and its role within the offshore wind environment — working alongside turbine structures and platforms.
+Out in the North Sea, the Norwind Storm support vessel takes up position beneath the setting sun — a steady presence against the rolling water and the turbine structures beyond.

 Accommodation vessel.